konstantink36/Udacity-Cpp-Snake-Game/README.md

 Point 6. is implemented in renderer.cpp lines 50 through 90

-Ppint 7. is implemented in main.cpp line 20
+Point 7. is implemented in main.cpp line 20

 Point 8. is implemented in renderer.cpp line 24 and 34